AliAbdallah454/OnlyFriends/README.md

 # OnlyFriends
 1- Use the database file found in the repo in mysql workbench

-2- Go to the ShareData.cs file and write the following: (if it is not found create the class with this name)
+2- Go to the SharedData.cs file and write the following: (if it is not found create the class with this name)

       using System;
       using System.Collections.Generic;